dave31415/trendfilter/README.md

 Any time series library should include ways of modeling seasonality and this one does as well.
 In fact, it includes something more general which is the ability to add in any linear features to the model.
-This linearity preserves convexity and so we can still use cvxpy.
+This linearity preserves convexity and so we can still use convex optimization.
 By linear deviation we means any addition to the model that is a specified matrix multiplied by a variable vector.
 That variable vector can be solved for as well.